The Four Noble Truths

 Buddha explains right speech as follows:

-2. to abstain from slanderous speech and not to speak maliciously against others; 3. to abstain from harsh words that offend or hurt others; and
+2. To abstain from slanderous speech and not to speak maliciously against others.

 4. Right Action

 Buddha teaches four specific activities that harm other beings and that one should avoid for this reason:

 2. Dealing in living beings (including slave trade and prostitution as well as raising animals for slaughter).

 4. Selling intoxicants and poisons, such as alcohol and drugs.